Athulyaammu8/voice-assistant/README.md

 8. Math Calculations: Performs basic calculations based on user input.
 9. Activation Greeting: Responds with a greeting when activated by the phrase "Hey Assistant."

-for more details you can refer this report
+for more details you can refer this report AI Report2.docx